The Anabolic Switch — IGF-1 and Your Muscle-Building Potential

 was significantly more prevalent among decathletes compared to other athlete groups,

-and TT carriers demonstrated superior speed performance.
+and AA carriers demonstrated superior speed performance.
 These findings align with

 the physiological role of IGF-1 in fast-twitch muscle fiber development and